vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ⁴He + ¹⁴N → ¹⁷O + ¹H + Q

-Here an alpha particle reactis with a nitorgen nucleus-producing oxygen, a proton, and some energy, Q. Most nuclear reactions are studied by inducing a collision between two nuclei where the heavier reacting nucleus is at rest (the ``target`` nucleus) while the other nucleus (the ``projectile`` nucleus) is in motion, and this is called "normal kinematics".
-Such nuclear reaction might be described generally as:
+Here an alpha particle reacts with a nitrogen nucleus-producing oxygen, a proton, and some energy, Q. Most nuclear reactions are studied by inducing a collision between two nuclei where the heavier reacting nucleus is at rest (the ``target`` nucleus) while the other nucleus (the ``projectile`` nucleus) is in motion, and this is called "normal kinematics".
+Such nuclear reactions might be described generally as:

 Projectile (P) + Target (T) → Emitted Particle(s) (X) + Residual Nucleus (R) + Energy

-A shorthand way to dento such reactions is, for the general case:
+A shorthand way to denote such reactions is, for the general case:

 T(P, x)R